crate/crate/devs/docs/es-backports.rst

-Here ``4b16d50cd4b`` is the starting point, it shows any changes since then thatvaffected files in the given folder.
+Here ``4b16d50cd4b`` is the starting point, it shows any changes since then that affected files in the given folder.

 (Note that there may be changes before ``4b16d50cd4b`` that are missing.)